ProdevRecipeFinder/BackEnd/src/DatabaseLoader/USAGE.md

 ### Uncomment the loadDb(); function in index.ts and start the application

-With the current dataset, it'll take longer than an hour to input the entire database, so for texting adjust the for-loop in loadDB.ts
+With the current dataset, it'll take longer than an hour to input the entire database, so for testing adjust the for-loop in loadDB.ts